WordPress Cache Not Updating — Related Pages Stay Stale

 When it works correctly, the result is:

-How WP Cache Autopilot handles this
+How Cache Autopilot handles this

-WP Cache Autopilot is built specifically to solve this problem.
-When content changes, Cache Invalidator resolves every affected URL — related posts, archive pages, template-driven pages, translations — and purges only those entries through your existing cache plugin.
-For Gutenberg sites, that includes synced patterns, template parts, Site Editor templates, and the full nesting chain between them.
-Cache Warmup then rebuilds them in the background before visitors arrive.
+When content changes, Cache Invalidator resolves every affected URL — related posts, archive pages, template-driven pages, translations — and purges only those entries.
+For Block Theme sites, that includes synced patterns, template parts, Site Editor templates, and the full nesting chain between them.